felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 me told me to use Vim through SSH connections.
 I went through all the typical
 phases:

-1.  denial: "I'll just use something else, I don't need Vim through ssh if I connect using `ssh -Y`"
+1.  denial: "I'll just use something else, I don't need Vim through SSH if I connect using `ssh -Y`"
 1.  anger: "This is the worst editor I have ever used, surely I'm getting pranked."
 1.  bargaining: "I'll just use `kate` when no one is looking."